Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Numerical Results

-Fig. \ref{(4,2)_specific_b0.3_WSR} and Fig. \ref{(4,2)_specific_b0.3_PA} illustrate the WSR and the distribution of allocated power to the various data streams with respect to secrecy threshold $R_{{\rm s}}^{\rm th}$ for both secure RS and MULP schemes, where SNR=30dB, $N_{\rm t}=4$ and $\gamma=0.3$.
-That is, user-2 has 10 dB channel strength difference compared with user-1.
-For the sake of clarity, we omit the power allocation for imperfect CSIT because the trend is similar as perfect CSIT.
+Fig. \ref{(4,2)_specific_b0.3_WSR} and Fig. \ref{(4,2)_specific_b0.3_PA} illustrate the WSR and the power distribution of data streams with respect to $R_{{\rm s}}^{\rm th}$ for RSMA-based secure precoding and MULP schemes, where SNR=30dB, $N_{\rm t}=4$, $\gamma=0.3$.
+User-2 has 10 dB channel strength difference compared with user-1.
+For clarity, we omit the power allocation for imperfect CSIT.
 From Fig. \ref{(4,2)_specific_b0.3_WSR}, RS exhibits a performance advantage over MULP when user channels are relatively aligned to each other, i.e., $\theta=\frac{\pi}{9}$.
-Besides, compared with the perfect CSIT condition, RS achieves a higher performance advantage under imperfect CSIT when $\theta=\frac{2\pi}{9}$.
+Besides, compared with the perfect CSIT case, RS achieves a higher performance advantage under imperfect CSIT when $\theta=\frac{2\pi}{9}$, this is because the RS design is more robust to channel errors than the MULP design.
 Whereas when $\theta=\frac{3\pi}{9}$ and $\theta=\frac{4\pi}{9}$, these two schemes achieve the same WSR under both CSIT conditions.
 This shows as $\theta$ increases, channel orthogonality dominates in securing data streams.
 Regarding the power allocation, from Fig. \ref{(4,2)_specific_b0.3_PA}, the power allocated to $s_{\rm c}$ first remains constant then decreases as $R_{{\rm s}}^{\rm th}$ increases when $\theta=\frac{\pi}{9}$ and $\theta=\frac{2\pi}{9}$.
 This also explains why RS outperforms MULP in WSR performance in these cases.
 Meanwhile, with fixed $\theta$, a higher $R_{{\rm s}}^{\rm th}$ tends to allocate more power to the private stream of the user with poorer channel strength.
-When user channels are approximately orthogonal to each other, both RS and MULP obtain the same power allocation results, therefore their corresponding WSR curves coincide.
+When user channels are approximately orthogonal to each other, both schemes obtain the same power allocation results, hence their corresponding WSR curves coincide.